Live TVL for DeFi Landing Pages

 The Fix Is Not as Complex as It Sounds

 The reason most protocols do not have live TVL is not that they do not want it.
 It is that running the infrastructure to make it work is genuinely annoying.
-You need to watch the chain, parse contract events, aggregate values, and push updates to connected clients over WebSocket.
+You need to watch the chain, parse contract events, aggregate values, and push updates to connected clients over a persistent connection.
 That is a real engineering commitment for something that lives on a marketing page.

 Your TVL number becomes a live signal, not a cached stat.